mojaloop/documentation/docs/community/standards/invariants.md

 # Mojaloop Invariants

-The following invariants have been established during the course of the platform’s development and based upon the technical requirements inferred from the [Level One Project Principles](https://www.leveloneproject.org/project_guide/level-one-project-design-principles/) ([※a](#a))
+The following invariants have been established during the course of the platform’s development and based upon the technical requirements inferred from the [Level One Project Principles](https://www.leveloneproject.org/project_guide/level-one-project-design-principles/) ([※a](#a)) and applicable industry best practice.
 These invariants should guide any product and technical design discussions related to the architecture of the platform.

 ## General Principles

 ### 1. The primary ([※d](#d)) function of the platform is to clear payments in real-time and facilitate regular settlement, by the end of the value day.
-#### Rationale
+#### Notes:
-1. The platform allows participants to clear funds immediately to their customers while keeping the risks and costs associated with this to a minimum
+1. The platform allows participants to clear funds immediately to their customers while keeping the risks and costs associated with this to a minimum.
-2. The platform supports per-transfer checks on available liquidity where these are required in support of the first objective
+2. The platform supports per-transfer checks on available liquidity where these are required in support of the first objective.
-3. The hub is optimized for critical path
+3. The hub is optimized for critical path.
-4. Intra-day Automated Settlement; configured by scheme and implementation using recommended settlement models for financial market infrastructure
+4. Intra-day Automated Settlement; configured by scheme and implementation using recommended settlement models for financial market infrastructure.

 ### 2. The hub supports fully automatic straight-through processing.
-#### Rationale
+#### Notes:
 1. Straight through processing helps reduce human errors in the transfer process which ultimately reduces costs.
 2. The automated nature of straight through processing leads to faster value transfers between end customers.